NCR-Corporation/ncr-retail-demo/README.md

 MART integrates with multiple NCR APIs including [Catalog](https://developer.ncrcloud.com/portals/dev-portal/api-explorer/details/8717/documentation), [Sites](https://developer.ncrcloud.com/portals/dev-portal/api-explorer/details/8849/documentation?proxy=bsp-site-site-v1&path=post_sites), [Security](https://developer.ncrcloud.com/portals/dev-portal/api-explorer/details/8302/documentation?proxy=bsp-core-security&path=post_authentication), & [Provisioning](https://developer.ncrcloud.com/portals/dev-portal/api-explorer/details/8306/documentation?proxy=bsp-core-provisioning&path=post_configuration-sets).
 The demo application showcases one possible way to utilize one or many of the available APIs.

 This repository showcases an imaginary retail company with multiple stores in different location.
-The company can be configured globally as well as at the individual store level.
+The company can be managed globally as well as at the individual store level.

 ## How to Use